the-DJDJ/JavaText/README.md

 ```java
 location.addEntityShadow(entityShadow);
 ```
 An EntityShadow is a 'shadow' of a MobileEntity, that is, they are left behind when MobileEntities move and only persist for one turn.
 They are useful for tracking things.
+You don't have to worry about adding these, unless you really want to, as they are automatically added whenever a MobileEntity moves